auth1ery/auths-RNG/README.md

 the `.github/workflows` part should NOT be changed or else they change how the development process work. if you do, i will hunt you down with a shovel

 refer to `documentation/CONTRIBUTING.md` for further instructions!

+> [!NOTE]
+> this repository is a bit of a mess, im sorry if contributing is horrible, im trying to keep as much things organized as possible